 On other days with poor air-quality, limit the time your child spends outside during the afternoon and early evening hours.
 This is when ozone levels are usually highest.
 Early in the morning and after sunset are better times for outdoor play.

 Keep children indoors or away from busy roads when ozone levels are high.
+Outside play is better in the mornings when air quality is better.

 Don't use tools like lawnmowers that are powered with gasoline when children are outside.

 Make sure you seal the lids of all household cleaners and other chemicals to keep fumes from escaping.
+Make sure household appliances are vented to the outside.

 Your Family's Health